nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_3/Lesson_4/readme.md

 ## Data Sharing Process Overview

 Sharing data is a critical part of increasing reproducibility of results.
-Whether it’s new data we collect ourselves or data that we process in order to do our analysis, we end up sharing some form of data.
+Whether it's new data we collect ourselves or data that we process in order to do our analysis, we end up sharing some form of data.
 We need to think about what data we will share and how to best ensure that it will be open and usable by others.

 Data sharing should typically be done through a long-term data center or repository which will be responsible for ingesting, curating, and distributing/publishing your open data.
 You are responsible for providing information/metadata to help make your data be readily discoverable, accessible, and citable.
 The cost of archiving and publishing data should also be considered.